• Skip to primary navigation

 • Preheat oven to 350°F.

-• In large skillet, brown mushrooms, onion, and pepper.
-Add ½ cup pasta sauce and simmer uncovered for 10 minutes.
+• In large skillet, brown the mushrooms, onion, and pepper.
+Add ½ cup marinara sauce and simmer uncovered for 10 minutes.

 Notes